Latin influence in English

-Although English is classed as a Germanic language, it has been strongly influenced by Latin—primarily in its lexicon.
-Though the grammar and core vocabulary of English are inherited from Proto-Germanic, a great deal of English vocabulary comes from Romance and Latinate sources.
-The vast majority of these borrowings come either direct from Latin or indirectly from French; there are also a few borrowings from Italian, Portuguese, and Spanish.
-Other borrowings have come from Gothic or Frankish via French or Greek via Latin.
+Although English is classified as a Germanic language, it has been strongly influenced by Latin—primarily in its lexicon.
+Even though the grammar and core vocabulary of English are inherited from Proto-Germanic, a great deal of English vocabulary comes from Romance and Latinate sources.
+The vast majority of these borrowings come either directly from Latin or indirectly from Norman French and, later, Modern French; there are also a few borrowings from Italian, Portuguese, and Spanish.
+Other borrowings have come from Gothic or Frankish via French, or from Greek via Latin.

 Early Middle Ages

 The Germanic tribes who were eventually the progenitors of the English language traded and fought with the Latin-speaking Roman Empire.
 Several words for common objects entered the tribes' vocabulary from Latin even before they reached Britain: camp, candle, cat, cheese, cook, fork, gem, inch, kitchen, mile, mill, mint [coin], noon, pillow, pound [unit of weight], radish, tile, street, wall, wine.

 Christian missionaries coming to Britain in the 6th or and 7th century brought with them Latin religious terms—of which, again, some ultimately derived from Greek.
 Many of the technical terms in Christianity came from New Testament Greek and from the works of Greek-speaking fathers of the Church.